-In the specific experiment, Fig. 9 illustrates the localization errors under different numbers of entities.
+In the specific experiment, Fig. 9 shows the localization errors under different numbers of entities.
 It shows that as the number of entities increases, the localization errors gradually decrease and stabilize after reaching a certain level.
-This indicates that the proposed multi-agent, multi-sensor fusion localization algorithm possesses good robustness and accuracy.
+This indicates that the proposed multiagent, multisensor fusion localization algorithm possesses good robustness and accuracy.

-Furthermore, Fig. 10 illustrates the cooperative localization errors of four entities, which stabilize within 0.1 m.
-These results further demonstrate the good localization performance of the proposed algorithm under multi-agent cooperation.
+Furthermore, Fig. 10 shows the cooperative localization errors of four entities, which stabilize within 0.1 m.
+These results further demonstrate the good localization performance of the proposed algorithm under multiagent cooperation.

-Based on this experiment, we can conclude that the proposed multi-sensor fusion localization algorithm based on factor graphs exhibits excellent localization performance under multi-agent cooperation.
+Based on this experiment, we can conclude that the proposed multisensor fusion localization algorithm based on factor graphs exhibits excellent localization performance under multiagent cooperation.
 It effectively reduces localization errors and is applicable to larger and more complex scenarios, displaying scalability.
-This algorithm holds significant application value for multi-agent localization in practical scenarios.
+This algorithm holds significant application value for multiagent localization in practical scenarios.